The oldest club in Pall Mall

-The Club was founded, in 1819, 'for gentlemen who had travelled out of the British Isles to a distance of at least five hundred miles from London in a direct line'.
+The Club was founded in 1819, 'for gentlemen who had travelled out of the British Isles to a distance of at least five hundred miles from London in a direct line'.
 Membership was extended to foreign visitors and diplomats posted to London.

-The original concept of The Travellers Club by Lord Castlereagh and others dates from the return of peace in Europe following the Napoleonic Wars.
-They envisaged a club where gentlemen who travelled abroad might meet and offer hospitality to distinguished foreign visitors.
-Arrangements for the establishment of The Travellers Club were finalised at a meeting in the spring of 1819, attended by distinguished diplomats, travellers and two future Prime Ministers (the Earl of Aberdeen and Viscount Palmerston).
+The original concept of The Club dates from the return to peace in Europe following the Napoleonic Wars.
+The founders envisaged a club where gentlemen who travelled abroad might meet and offer hospitality to distinguished foreign visitors.
+Arrangements for the establishment of The Club were finalised at a meeting in the spring of 1819, attended by distinguished diplomats, travellers and two future Prime Ministers (the Earl of Aberdeen and Viscount Palmerston).

 Dress Code and Etiquette

-Although The Travellers is a gentlemen's club, ladies are welcome as guests.
+Although the Travellers is a gentlemen's club, ladies are welcome as guests.
 Unfortunately we are not able to welcome children under the age of 14 years.

-The Travellers has a formal dress code (jacket and tie, or national dress – no trainer shoes or denim) throughout the building, other than for those staying in the Clubhouse and taking breakfast.
+The Travellers has a formal dress code (jacket and tie, or national dress – no training shoes or denim) throughout the building, other than for those staying in the Clubhouse and taking breakfast.
 Ladies are expected to dress to a similar standard.